Bass Pro Shops: Acquisitions

-In September 2017, Bass Pro Shops paid $5.5 billion to acquire Cabela's.
+In 2016, the company acquired Cabela's Inc. for $4.5 billion.

 The deal was financed via preferred equity financing from Goldman Sachs and Pamplona.
-Goldman Sachs contributed $1.8 billion towards financing and Pamplona contributed the remainder for a total commitment of $2.4 billion.
+Goldman Sachs contributed $1.8 billion towards financing and Pamplona contributed $600 million.

 In 2019, Bass Pro Shops sold eleven of Cabela's stores to Sansome Pacific for $324.3 million in a sale-leaseback program.
 The acquisition of Cabela's resulted in 2,000 jobs lost in Sidney, Nebraska, Cabela's headquarters at the time of the acquisition.
 Since the acquisition, three stores have closed and eight new stores have opened.
-As part of Cabela's acquisition, Bass Pro Shops sold Cabela's World's Foremost Bank brand to Synovus and Capital One, a transfer of over $1 billion in assets.
+As part of Cabela's acquisition, the company agreed to sell the assets and liabilities of the World Foremost Bank to Synovus and Capital One, a transfer of over $1 billion in assets.

+In 2020, Great Outdoors Group, the parent company of Bass Pro Shops and Cabela's, attempted to acquire Sportsman's Warehouse.
+However, the deal was canceled in 2021 after the Federal Trade Commission indicated they were not going to provide clearance.

+In 2023, Bass Pro Shops and Bluegreen Corporation announced plans to acquire the Branson Cedars Resort.

+In September 2025, Bass Pro Shops and White River Marine Group announced the acquisition of water sports brand Hobie, with plans to return Hobie production and jobs from Mexico to Lebanon, Missouri.
+This acquisition united two manufacturers with a combined 128 years of providing watercraft to outdoor enthusiasts around the world.

 Operating divisions

 Retail stores

 Bass Pro Shops and Cabela's operates retail locations in the United States, as well as in Canada.
-The most common stores are known as Outdoor World stores.
-The largest store currently is the Pyramid in Memphis, Tennessee.
-As of January 2023, the company operates 177 Bass Pro Shops and Cabela's stores combined.
+The most common stores are Outdoor World stores.
+Their largest store is the Pyramid in Memphis, Tennessee.
+As of January 2023, the company operates 175 Bass Pro Shops and Cabela's stores combined.